How we support SEN at All Saints'

 - Provide advice to schools on how to best support the child;

-Our school staff will set outcomes for SEND children which will be shared with parents, either during Parents’ Evening or, if deemed appropriate, a more formal review meeting.
+Our school staff will set outcomes for children with SEND which will be shared with parents, either during Parents’ Evening or as part of their annual / termly review process.

 Various interventions are ran by highly skilled teachers and teaching assistants throughout All Saints'.